Janice Pennington

 Janice Maurine Pennington (born July 8, 1942) is an American former model and one of the original "Barker's Beauties" on The Price Is Right.
 As its longest-serving model, Pennington was with the show from its premiere in 1972 until 2000.
 She was also Playboy magazine's Playmate of the Month for the May 1971 issue.
 She is the older sister of fellow model Ann Pennington and cofounder of the Hollywood Film Festival.

 Personal life

 Pennington was born in Seattle, Washington.
 She has been married three times.
-Her first marriage was to Glenn Jacobson, with whom she appeared in a spring 1967 episode (exact date unknown) of the daytime version of To Tell the Truth.
+Her first marriage was to Glenn Jacobson, with whom she appeared in a spring 1967 episode (exact date unknown) of the daytime version of To Tell the Truth, hosted by Bud Collyer.

 Her second husband was German mountain climber Friedrich "Fritz" Stammberger, who disappeared in Afghanistan in 1975 while mountain climbing.
 After years of searching, Pennington received classified information that he had been helping the CIA scout out mountain bases along the Afghanistan-Pakistan border and was killed during a battle with Soviet forces.

 On April 20, 1984, Pennington married writer Carlos de Abreu, a native of Mozambique.

-Pennington was a member of a music group called The Models, who released a single in 1967.
+Pennington was a member of a music group called The Models partnered with Susan Schell, who released a single in 1967.The song "Bend Me, Shape Me" was later covered by The American Breedand had become a massive hit when it was released in October 1967.